kkirpa/kkirpa/README.md

 → Focused on scalability, stakeholder alignment, and future monitoring.

 ### 🚦 NYC Pedestrian Safety Analytics
-*Mapped 3 years of crash data to spot danger zones in Manhattan.*
+*Mapped 3 years of crash data to spot danger zones in NYC.*
 → Used geospatial tools to recommend Vision Zero policy changes.
 → Planning real-time dashboards for urban planning.